Stv-devl/GitHub-user-search-app---API/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Search for GitHub users by their username
+- Open a lightbox gallery by clicking on the large product image
-- See relevant user information based on their search
+- Switch the large product image by clicking on the small thumbnail images
-- Switch between light and dark themes
+- Add items to the cart
-- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.
+- View the cart and remove items from it

 ### Screenshot